Gaussian Equivalence for Self-Attention: Asymptotic Spectral Analysis of Attention Matrix

-\paragraph{Gaussian equivalence} Gaussian equivalence for nonlinear random matrix models was introduced by \citep{pennington2017nonlinear}.
-Rigorous versions were later established by \citep{benigni2021eigenvalue,benigni2022largest} and include the conjugate/NTK spectra in \citep{fan2020spectra}.
-Further, entrywise nonlinearities from a free-probability and combinatorial viewpoint were recently treated by \citep{dabo2024traffic,speicher2024entrywise}.
+A related but distinct line uses free probability to analyze deep-network operators rather than random-feature Gram matrices. \citet{collins2023freeness} established asymptotic freeness of layerwise Jacobians in Haar-orthogonal MLPs, providing a rigorous basis for spectral propagation analyses.
+At a more matrix-theoretic level, entrywise nonlinear transforms have also been studied from free-probabilistic and combinatorial viewpoints \citep{dabo2024traffic,speicher2024entrywise}.
 Unlike these settings, attention is not an entrywise transform; we show that a softmax-type normalization nonetheless admits a Gaussian equivalent.

-\paragraph{Kernel methods and one-layer spectra} Classical results characterize the spectra of kernel random matrices \citep{karoui2010spectrum,karoui2010information}, mixtures and clustering \citep{benaych2016spectral}, and kernel spectral clustering \citep{couillet2016kernel}.
-For random features and one-layer networks, \citet{louart2018random} provides a general RMT framework; resolvent approaches appear in \citet{piccolo2021analysis}.
-Related work includes the Pennington–Worah distribution \citep{peche2019pennington}, learning-curve and double-descent analyses \citep{gerace2020generalisation,loureiro2021learning,mei2022generalization,hastie2022surprises}, and signal-plus-noise models \citep{perry2018optimality}.
-These studies address entrywise nonlinearities or random-feature surrogates; our analysis targets the softmax coupling in attention.